makersacademy/bowling-challenge/README.md

 ``As a user,

-So I can keep a track of the game,
+So I can keep a track of the game

-I would like to record a number of pins I've knocked on scorecard``
+I would like to record a number of pins I've knocked on scorecard```

 ``As a user,

-So I know how many points I've scored,
+So I know how many points I've scored

 I would like to see the score at the end of each frame``

 ``As a user,

-So I know how good or bad I did this time,
+So I know how good or bad I did this time

 I would like to see the total score at the end of the game``

 ``As a user,

-So I can enjoy the experience and play again,
+So I can enjoy the experience and play again

 I would like to be able to use scorecard for new game``

+**My advanced stories**

+``As a user,

+When I play the whole game but never hit any pin

+I want to see a 'Gutter Game'``

+``As a user,

+When I knock down all 10 pins with the first roll in a frame

+Frame ends and strike bonus will be added to my score``

+``As a user,

+When I knock down 10 pins within one frame

+Spare bonus will be added to my score``

+``As a user,

+When I roll a strike or spare in the 10th frame

+I can roll up to 3 additional balls and receive due bonus``

+``As a user,

+When I roll 12 perfect strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame)

+The Perfect Game gives me 300 points``

 ----